apalache-mc/apalache/docs/src/tutorials/trail-tips.md

 {{#include ../../../test/tla/antipatterns/fold-except/FoldExcept.tla:54:58}}
 ```

-Our version of `NextFast` is quite concise and it is using the good parts of
+Our version of `NextFast` is quite concise and it uses the good parts of
 TLA+.
 However, new TLA+ users would probably write it differenty.
 Below you
 can see the version that is more likely to be written by a specification
 writer who has good experience in software engineering: